Duke the Bengal Cat Finds His Way Home After Three Years

 In the first six months of his recovery, Duke required approximately $3,000 worth of veterinary care.
 Elizabeth and Joshua raised funds online via GoFundMe and shared their cat’s story on Facebook.
 Over the course of a year, Duke’s health began to stabilize, including his digestive issues, which were his most persistent concern.
 He still takes prednisolone daily and receives a monthly vitamin B12 injection.

-Originally, Elizabeth and Joshua were planning to keep Duke until he recovered and then adopt him out again, as the couple already has three rescue dogs.
+Originally, Elizabeth and Joshua were planning to keep Duke until he recovered and then adopt him out again, as the couple already has a rescue dog.
 But plans quickly changed, and Elizabeth and Joshua decided to "never let him out of our sight again.”
 Since then, the cat’s idiosyncrasies have won them over.

 “Duke is sweet and intelligent,” Elizabeth says.
 “As I speak to you, though, he is chasing his tail.
 Some may say, ‘Well, then, no. He’s not intelligent.’
 But only a smart kitty would realize: ‘My tail is the best toy money can’t buy!
 And I can take it everywhere!’
 He will stare you down with those big, beautiful green eyes, and the look on his face is one of eternal surprise.
 It’s as if he’s still sizing up his situation, and I’d like to think that he’s asking himself, ‘How did I get so lucky?’”